Frederick Law Olmsted is considered the father of American landscape architecture and some of his best-known works remain iconic to this day.

 Olmsted did not commit to landscape architecture until he was 44.
 He had no formal design training and previously worked as a correspondent for the New York Times, a California gold mine manager, and Executive Secretary of the U.S. Sanitary Commission.

-He gathered his knowledge of landscaping from travel and reading.
+He gathered his knowledge of landscaping from traveling and reading.
 He voyaged to China, Europe, and the British Isles and saw many parks, private estates and the countryside.

 Olmsted was prolific writer and strongly opposed the term “landscape gardening,” feeling that his work had a much broader scope.